 Sector: Technology Industry: Computer Software

-While Microsoft is the second-largest position in Cascade’s publicly-traded stock portfolio, it remains by far the biggest contributor to Bill Gates’ total net worth.
+While Microsoft is the third-largest position in Cascade’s publicly-traded stock portfolio, it remains by far the biggest contributor to Bill Gates’ total net worth.

 Bill Gates founded Microsoft in 1975, and the company is most famous for its Windows operating system, which runs over 80% of the world’s computers.